Square Enix E3 conference recap: Avengers, Final Fantasy VII Remake and a whole lot of trailers

 Shadowbringers is more than an expansion pack, Yoshida says.
 Square Enix is looking at it more like a standalone game.
 It'll brings two new Jobs and two new Races to the game, which first launched in 2010 and then essentially relaunched as A Realm Reborn in 2013.

-On top of these games which got on-stage presentations, we also got a whole lot of trailers.
+On top of these games which got on-stage presentations, we also saw a whole lot of trailers.
 Like, an overwhelming amount.
-Some are for brand new games, others are ports or remasters.
+Some are for brand-new games, others are ports or remasters.
 Either way, there's bound to be one game here for everyone.
 Here's the lot of Square Enix's trailers.

 Dragon Quest Builders 2